Search archived articles, review expert clinical advice, and access helpful professional links and information.

 Beth Ann Hatkevich

 Topic: Developmental Disabilities

-Beth Ann Hatkevich, has a strong clinical background and has worked with a variety of populations in both rehabilitation and mental health settings.
+Dr. Hatkevich has a strong clinical background and has worked with a variety of populations in both rehabilitation and mental health settings.
 She is a leader in community-based practice models for occupational therapy.
-Beth Ann is an Associate Professor and Director of Clinical and Educational Programming in the Occupational Therapy Doctoral program at The University of Toledo.
-She oversees the capstone portion of the program and teaches courses related to program development, course development, and the teaching/learning process.
-Her clinical and research interests include aging individuals with intellectual and developmental disabilities as well as at-risk adolescents and young adults.
+Dr. Hatkevich’s research interests include at-risk adolescents and young adults and aging individuals with intellectual and developmental disabilities.

 Topic: Professional Issues

 Barbara L. Kornblau, JD, OTR/L, FAOTA, DASPE, CCM, CDMS, CPE is an attorney, an occupational therapist, a certified case manager, a certified disability management specialist, and a person with a disability.
 She is a Professor, (working remotely) and Program Director of Idaho State University’s Occupational Therapy Program and a consultant to the United Spinal Association’s Pathways to Employment Program

 Dr. Kornblau is a former Robert Wood Johnson Health Policy Fellow in the U.S. Senate, where she worked on disability issues.
 She is a Past President of the American Occupational Therapy Association and a past chair of the AOTA Commission on Standards and Ethics.
 She is the current Advocacy and Policy Coordinator of AOTA’s Rehabilitation and Disability Special Interest Section.
 As an attorney, she litigated cases under the Americans with Disabilities Act, involving discrimination in employment, state and local government services, and health care services.
 Dr. Kornblau has presented nationally and internationally and is widely published.